 DELIVERY PRESSURE: Customer shall be required to deliver the DCQ at the Delivery Point(s) at a pressure of at least 600 Psig and not to exceed Lost Creek’s Maximum Allowable Operating Pressure (“MAOP”) of 1,310 Psig.
 Customer, at its sole cost and expense, shall provide a pressure-limiting device for each of its operated Delivery Point(s) which shall at all times prevent the pressure at the Delivery Point(s) from exceeding Lost Creek’s MAOP.
 In the event that Customer is not the operator of the Delivery Point(s), Customer shall cause the operator upstream of the Delivery Point(s) to install such a pressure-limiting device prior to Customer delivering any quantities of Gas into Lost Creek.

-INTRASTATE WARRANTY: Customer represents and warrants that Gas delivered hereunder has been produced from reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce.
+INTRASTATE WARRANTY: Customer represents and warrants that Gas delivered hereunder has been produced from reserves which are not dedicated or committed to interstate commerce, and has not been commingled at any point upstream from the Delivery Point(s) with other Gas which may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner which will subject the pipeline system transporting gas from the Delivery Point(s), or any portion thereof, to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act.

 REGULATORY INDEMNITY: Customer shall indemnify, defend and hold harmless Company from any and all loss, cost, expense and Claims arising from or out of a breach of the representations and warranties contained in INTRASTATE WARRANTY Section.
 Notwithstanding anything to the contrary in this Transaction Agreement or the ENFOLIO Master Firm Purchase/Sale Agreement, "Claims" shall mean any and all actions, suits, penalties, claims and demands and reasonable out-of-pocket liabilities, losses, costs and expenses (including, without limitation, reasonable attorney's fees and expenses) of any nature whatsoever AND FOR THE PURPOSE OF THIS SECTION SHALL INCLUDE SPECIAL, CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY AND/OR INDIRECT DAMAGES AND LOST PROFITS.